CSM Unirea Alba Iulia: History

 Having experienced players like Ovidiu Maier, Vasile Jercălău, Dan Găldeanu, Florin Cotora, they confirmed their value and managed to place themselves on the sixth place in the first league.
 In the next season the team will change a lot of coaches, Stelian Gherman, Alexandru Pelici, Gheorghe Mulţescu, Marcel Rusu, Alin Artimon, in the hope that the team will keep their position in the first league, but without success.

 After a very weak season in the second league, the team was relegated again, this time to the third league.
 In the summer of 2006, the management of the club buys a place in the second league from Oltchim Râmnicu Vâlcea.
 The team returns to the name of Unirea Alba Iulia and finishes the 2006–2007 and 2007–2008 seasons on 4th.

 The club withdrew from the 2012–13 Liga II season and ceased its activity for a year.
-In the summer of 2014 it enrolled in the Liga V for the 2014–15 season, after one season the club promoted in Liga IV.
+In the summer of 2014 it enrolled in the Liga V – Alba County for the 2014–15 season, after one season the club promoted in Liga IV – Alba County.

-On 25 August 2016, FRF invited the club to participate in the 2016–17 season of the Liga III.
-The club accepted.
+On 25 August 2016, the club accepted invitation of Romanian Football Federation to participate in the 2016–17 season of the Liga III due to the excellent results recorded in the youth championships.

-In the summer of 2022, after being mathematically relegated to Liga IV but saved by the financial situation of other clubs, the team from Alba Iulia will continue to play in Liga III for another season, this time with the support of the municipality.
-The City Hall of Alba Iulia announced that in the Local Council on August 9, 2023 it was decided that AFC Unirea 1924 would be taken over and managed by Clubul Sportiv Municipal.
+In the summer of 2022, after being mathematically relegated to fourth tier but saved by the financial situation of other clubs, the White and Blacks will continue to play in Liga III for another season, this time with the support of the municipality.
+The Alba Iulia City Hall announced that in the Local Council on 9 August 2023, it was decided that AFC Unirea 1924 would be taken over and managed by the Clubul Sportiv Municipal.